ABOUT

 Our Story

 Revino was founded to revive the refillable glass bottle ecosystem for beverage producers and consumers.
-Co-founders Keenan O'Hern and Adam Rack saw the need for breakthrough change in the packaging options available to the Willamette Valleys' world-renowned wine producers.
-Despite the sustainability efforts taking place in our local vineyards and wineries, packaging remains one of the least controllable and most emissions-heavy contributors to a wineries process.
+Co-founders Keenan O'Hern and Adam Rack saw the need for breakthrough change in the packaging options available to the Willamette Valley's world-renowned wine producers.
+Despite the sustainability efforts taking place in our local vineyards and wineries, packaging remains one of the least controllable and most emissions-heavy contributors to a winery's process.

 Our dedication to sustainability goes beyond just recycling glass bottles.
-Revino bottles are a part of a wider closed loop system that keeps bottles in circulation, supporting the wine industry's drive towards lower emissions and a more circular and sustainable model.
+Revino bottles are a part of a wider closed-loop system that keeps bottles in circulation, supporting the wine industry's drive toward lower emissions and a more circular and sustainable model.

 "In the spirit of hope and possibility, I envision a world where refillable bottles are not just a practical solution, but instead symbolize our collective determination and commitment to safeguarding our natural resources for future generations."